stanford-cs324/winter2022/lectures/data.md

 in which data comes to be and is used, and this is particularly relevant in **industry**.
 - Some issues are discussed in the [data section of the foundation models report](https://crfm.stanford.edu/assets/report.pdf#data).
-- [Data governance](https://en.wikipedia.org/wiki/Data_governance) talks about how an organization can create data, mantain its quality and security.
+- [Data governance](https://en.wikipedia.org/wiki/Data_governance) talks about how an organization can create data, maintain its quality and security.
-- The BigScience project (intiated by Hugging Face) aims to collect a large multilingual dataset as well as train a large language model.
+- The BigScience project (initiated by Hugging Face) aims to collect a large multilingual dataset as well as train a large language model.
   The [BigScience data governance working group](https://www.youtube.com/watch?v=NL1_kMOkHm8) has been developing a framework to responsibly curate quality data sources, in contrast to the indiscriminate scraping of the web.